hirigaray/Xlambda/README.md

 ## Why?
 This is serving as an experiment in learning what the fundamental operations of window management are.
-As far as I understand so far, `(wm/teleport!)`` seems to be the most powerful operation, because all other functions related to window management can be implenmented on top of it.
+So far, as I understand this, `(wm/teleport!)` seems to be the most powerful operation, because all other functions related to window management can be implenmented on top of it.

-All other functions that have existed in version 0.1 are functions mostly required to get the information needed to make this an useful tool, and less of a thought experiment.
+All the other functions that have shipped in V1 are functions mostly required to get the information needed to make this an useful tool, and less of a thought experiment.

 On the other hand, if Xlambda is looking to be a practical window manager, the "most abstract"